wiglenielrosahdz-ship-it/AI-Privacy-Gateway/docs/DESIGN.md

 No sensitive data: If there is no sensitive data, then nothing should be censored at all.

-Invalid response: I’m not sure how this would happen, but if I had to guess it would be if there is sensitive data that may not correspond to the actual email, for example, if you put a routing number rather than a credit card number, that would be invalid and declined.
+Invalid response: I’m not sure how this would happen, but if I had to guess it would be if there is sensitive data that may not correspond to the actual email, for example, if you put a routing number rather than a credit card number, that would be invalid and declined, but we'll see.